0xPolygon/polygon-docs/docs/pos/how-to/full-node/full-node-binaries.md

     It's crucial to follow the outlined sequence of actions precisely; deviating from it may result in encountering issues.

-- Prepare the machine
+- Prepare the machine.
-- Install Heimdall and Bor binaries on the full node machine
+- Install Heimdall and Bor binaries on the full node machine.
-- Set up Heimdall and Bor services on the full node machine
+- Set up Heimdall and Bor services on the full node machine.
-- Configure the full node machine
+- Configure the full node machine.
-- Start the full node machine
+- Start the full node machine.
-- Check node health with the community
+- Check node health with the community.

 ### Install `build-essential`